What Are E-Cigarettes?

-E-cigarettes, also called vapes or e-cigs, are battery powered devices that heat e-liquids or vape juice and turn them into vapor that people inhale.
-The U.S. Centers for Disease Control and Prevention says e-cigarettes may potentially help adult smokers if they completely substitute the devices for tobacco products.
-But the CDC cautions it is still unclear whether e-cigarettes can help smokers kick the habit.
-It also warns that the products are not safe for teens, young adults, pregnant women or nonsmokers.
+E-cigarettes, also called vapes or e-cigs, are battery powered devices that heat liquids to create inhalable vapor.
+The U.S. Centers for Disease Control and Prevention suggests e-cigarettes may potentially help adult smokers eventually quit smoking, but more data is needed.
+The CDC also warns the products are not safe for teens, young adults, pregnant women or nonsmokers.

 How E-Cigarettes Work